FAQs

 I’m graduating this semester - what do I need to do now?

 Testudo → “Graduation Application & Diploma Status.”
-Students must apply to graduation by the end of schedule adjustment (September 14, 2020).
+Students must apply to graduation by the end of schedule adjustment.
 Make sure you have completed all degree requirements before applying.

-I forgot to apply to graduation and it is past September 14.
+I forgot to apply to graduation and it is past schedule adjustment.
 What do?

-If you have not applied to graduation by the end of schedule adjustment, please contact us for instructions on how to complete a late application.
+If you have not applied to graduation by the end of schedule adjustment, please email us for instructions on how to complete a late application.

-This is subject to change.
-Please visit Commencement.umd.edu for all updates.
+Please visit the UMD Commencement website for all updates.

 Where do I get regalia?